Chester-le-Street: Cricket

-The Riverside Ground, known for sponsorship reasons as the Seat Unique Riverside, is home to Durham County Cricket Club which became a first class county in 1992.
+The Riverside Ground, known for sponsorship reasons as the Banks Homes Riverside, is home to Durham County Cricket Club which became a first class county in 1992.
 Since 1999, the ground has hosted many international fixtures, usually involving the England cricket team.
 The ground was also host to two fixtures at the 1999 Cricket World Cup, and three fixtures at the 2019 Cricket World Cup.

 The town also has its own cricket club, Chester-le-Street Cricket Club based at the Ropery Lane ground.
-They are the current Champions of the North East Premier League, won the national ECB 45 over tournament in 2009 and reached the quarter final of the national 20/20 club championship in 2009.
+They won the national ECB 45 over tournament in 2009 and reached the quarter-final of the national 20/20 club championship in 2009.

 Rowing

 Chester-le-Street Amateur Rowing Club is based on the River Wear near the Riverside cricket ground and has been there for over 100 years.
 During the summer months the club operate mainly on the river, but in the winter move to indoor sessions during the evenings and use the river at weekends.

 The club has over 160 members of which 90 are junior members, with numbers increasing annually.
-The club are well thought of by British Rowing as a lead club for junior development with many juniors now competing at GB level, and some competing for GB at international events.
+The club is a lead club for junior development with British Rowing and many juniors regularly compete at national level, and with several competing for GB at international events.

 Football

 Medieval football was once played in the town.
 The game was played annually on Shrove Tuesday between the "Upstreeters" and "Downstreeters".
 Play started at 1 pm and finished at 6 pm.
 To start the game, the ball was thrown from a window in the centre of the town and in one game more than 400 players took part.
 The centre of the street was the dividing line and the winner was the side where the ball was (Up or Down) at 6 pm.
 It was played from the Middle Ages until 1932, when it was outlawed by the police and people trying to carry on the tradition were arrested.
-Chester-le-Street Town F.C. were founded in 1972 and compete in the Northern Football League Division Two.
+Chester-le-Street United F.C. were founded in 2020 and compete in the Northern Football League Division Two.
+In the 2022/23 season they finished above their local rivals Chester-le-Street Town F.C. who were founded in 1972 and who also compete in the Northern Football League Division Two.

 Transport

-Road

-At the time of the football matches 'Front Street' was actually the A1 road from London to Edinburgh.
-A bypass was built in the 1950s, which still exists today as the A167.
-The bypass road itself was partly bypassed by, and partly incorporated in, the A1(M) motorway in the 1970s.